Hans Gustav Röhr: Daimler-Benz AG

 Between 1935 and 1937 Röhr and his team worked intensively on developing various front wheel drive designs for Daimler Benz with 4, 6 and even 8 cylinder engines.
-Several test-prototypes were completed.
+Several of the W144 prototypes were completed.
 They featured independently suspended wheels and in some cases weight-saving monocoque steel bodies.
 Most German automakers had responded to the introduction of all-steel car bodies a few years earlier by entering into a contract with the Berlin-based specialised steel-body maker, Ambi Budd.
 Daimler Benz were unusual among German auto-makers in having insisted, from the outset, on including their own car-bodybuilding facilities as part of their own plant.
 That put them in a strong position to pioneer monocoque car bodies in Europe.
 However, Daimler Benz had become in many ways a technically conservative company by this time.
 Somehow failed Röhr failed to communicate the merits of his advanced designs to management colleagues, and it would take another sixty years before the company would introduce a front-wheel drive Mercedes passenger car to its customers.
 Back in the late 1930s it was left to Opel to demonstrate the cost saving potential of using monocoque bodies for mainstream automobiles.
 The board decision not to progress his designs to production, taken in 1936, was a hard blow for Röhr, reflecting his continuing position as an outsider and, some have argued, a certain personal inflexibility.
 By 1937 it seems to have been mutually accepted that in due course he would be leaving the company.

 However, on 10 August 1937, Hans Gustav Röhr died unexpectedly, still aged only 42.
 He had been driving an open-topped car to the Nürburgring and then suffered from a fatal pneumonia.
 Elsewhere it is stated that the cause of his death was a viral infection.
 At Daimler Benz his front-wheel drive designs and the W144 engine/transmission package that went with one of them were very quickly forgotten.
-Josef Dauben remained with the company, working on development of the high-powered V-12 engines that during the war years would be used to power search-light generators.
+Josef Dauben remained with the company, working on development of the high-powered V-12 engines that were used to power search-light generators during the war years.